mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

 in the same way
 that we use the `url` tag
 when we want to resolve a Django URL path.
-Both of these tags help avoid harcoding paths that can change.
+Both of these tags help avoid hardcoding paths that can change.

 Less commonly,